oceanthunder/schwiftyStudentsML/README.md

 # Become a Schwifty Student

-This repository contains various machine learning models applied to a dataset on student performance.
-Below are the descriptions of the files:

 - **CNN-1.py**: Implements a Convolutional Neural Network (CNN) model.
 - **CNN-2.py**: Enhances the CNN model from `CNN-1.py` by adding early stopping and learning rate reduction.
 - **RandomForest.py**: Implements a Random Forest model.